 You don‚Äôt want to develop knee stiffness after your ACL surgery.¬†¬† This leads to a slow and frustrating recovery.¬† By restoring full knee range of motion before surgery, you will significantly reduce your chances of running into this problem.

-Fully straightening your knee is crucial for your recovery.¬† Be diligent with these exercises.¬† Perform range of motion exercises at least 3 times per day until your mobility is equal to your other side.
+Fully straightening your knee is crucial for your recovery.¬† Be diligent with these exercises.¬† Perform range of motion exercises at least 3 times per day until your mobility is equal to your other knee.

 Strengthening Prehab Exercises